Cimpress-MCP/oauth_reverse_proxy/readme.md

 **to_port** - The port to which this proxy will route authenticated traffic.
 This should be a port exposed by your application on the localhost interface so that unauthenticated traffic can not reach your application.

 **oauth_secret_dir** - The directory in which consumer key / consumer secret pairs live.
 The name of each file in this directory is the consumer key, and the trimmed contents are the consumer secret.

+The following fields are optional:

+**required_uris** - Sometimes you may have a situation where `oauth_reverse_proxy` is sitting in front of another reverse proxy that is deferring to different systems based on the requested route.
+In these cases, you may wish to configure your proxy to only allow access to the routes that match a URI in this list.
+This is to prevent client applications from authenticating against your proxy but accessing routes that shouldn't be accessible by this proxy.
+The entries in `require_uris` are substrings, not regexes, and they are only considered to match if they match from the start of the route.

+**required_hosts** - Sometimes you may have a situation where `oauth_reverse_proxy` is sitting in front of another reverse proxy that is deferring to different systems based on the `Host` header.
+In these cases, you may wish to configure your proxy to only allow access to the routes that match a host in this list.
+This is to prevent client applications from authenticating against your proxy but accessing hosts that shouldn't be accessible by this proxy.
+The entries in `require_hosts` must exactly match the `Host` header of the inbound request, or the request will be rejected..

 #### build status